reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

   auto: 0074-stack
 ---

 AWS DynamoDB is a NoSQL database service available in AWS Cloud.
-DynamoDB provides many benefits starting from a flexible pricing model, stateless connection and a consistent response time irrespective of the database size.
-Due to this DynamoDB is widely used with serverless compute services like AWS lambda and in microservices architectures.
+DynamoDB provides many benefits starting from a flexible pricing model, stateless connection, and a consistent response time irrespective of the database size.
+Due to this DynamoDB is widely used with serverless compute services like AWS Lambda and in microservices architectures.

-In this article, we will look at using the DynamoDB database in microservice application built with Spring Boot along with code examples.
+In this article, we will look at using the DynamoDB database in microservice applications built with Spring Boot along with code examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springdynamodb" %}